App Builder Overview¶

 |App Name [Table View]||✔||✔|

 Standalone: Deploy the application to a dedicated page that’s not part of a site and not visible to any navigation menu.
-This limits access to only people with the link.
+This limits access to only those with the link.

 Product Menu: Deploy the application to the Control Panel, the Site Menu, or both.
-This gives you flexibility in deciding where administrative Users will access the application.
+This gives you flexibility in deciding which administrative Users can access the application.

 A Standalone or Product Menu application always includes both the form and table view.
 The table view is the default view, while an add button provides access to the form view.